Afio/afio.github.io/_posts/2014-10-18-Ingress-Tour.md

 Just like the Lines says, <a href="https://www.ingress.com/" target="_blank">Ingress</a> happened to be the「something」for me.

+Those days, I using ingress to help shape the world’s vision of reality, and…escape real-world annoyingly mind, to get away frome somethings that's broken in my life.

 ###Level up

 - Level **1**  : 2014.07.14 @咖啡陪你_慈云寺